How to Get Ordained, Register and Perform Weddings By State

 How to perform a wedding in Alaska

 Once you have completed of the above, you are ready to perform the wedding!
-Be sure that the couple has picked up their Alaska marriage license from the appropriate office.
-Marriage licenses valid for a set number of days, and there may be a waiting period between when the couple receives the marriage license in Alaska and when the ceremony may be legally performed in Alaska.
+Be sure that the couple has picked up their Alaska state issued marriage license from the appropriate office.
+Alaska marriage licenses valid for a set number of days, and there may be a waiting period between when the couple receives the marriage license in Alaska and when the ceremony may be legally performed in Alaska.
+This information should be written on the license and followed to ensure the ceremony is recorded properly.

 Please be aware that the signed license must be returned to the issuing office in Alaska before the time limit is reached.
 Check the marriage license for the exact dates.
-Once the legal matters have been addressed, officiating a wedding in Alaska can be a great experience.
+Once the the previous matters have been addressed, officiating a wedding in Alaska can be a great and wonderful experience.

 If you have any comments or issues as a wedding officiant in Alaska, or after you have been ordained, or would like to just asking for guidance on how to perform a wedding ceremony in Alaska.
 We recommend that all new Alaska wedding ministers who have issues or concerns about the ceremony read over our helpful guides.